krista-koivisto/logly/README.md

 ## Features

-* Logging with several severity levels.
-* Color coding for each severity level.
 * Clickable links to the source of the log entry.
+* Logging with several severity levels through the `logging` package.
+* ANSI color coding for each severity level.
 * Ability to remove Flutter print clutter ("I/flutter (pid): ").
+* Automatically adjusts severity level threshold:
+  * In `debug` mode sessions everything is printed.
+  * In `profile` mode, everything including warnings and above is printed.
+  * In `release` mode, nothing is printed.
+  * This behavior can be overridden by manually setting the level.
+* Partially customizable format.
+You can enable and disable the timestamp, icon and link to suit your needs.

 ## Installing